 Available in black, stainless steel, or white finishes, this microwave will make a handy addition when it's installed above your cooktop.
 The onboard 300 CFM vent fan helps to dispel smoke and odors from your cooktop, and you can select from two fan speed settings.
 Reviewers appreciate that the surface light has two brightness settings as well.

-Best with Sensor Cooking: GE Profile 2.1 cu. ft. with Sensor Cooking
+Best with Sensor Cooking: GE Profile 2.1 cu. ft.
+Over-the-Range Microwave in Stainless Steel with Sensor Cooking

 Over-the-range microwaves with sensor cooking provide efficient heating and reliable results.
 This GE Profile model combines sensor cooking technology with other microwave must-haves, like a variable speed 400 CFM exhaust fan, 1,050 watts of cooking power, and a turntable that can be set to rotate or remain stationary.